sanjatkanjilal/hospital_onset_infection_analyses/README.md

 To ensure compliance with HIPAA guidelines and protect patient privacy:
 - Patient IDs are anonymized, and all identifiable information is removed.
 - Patients with Age > 90 are removed from analysis to enture patient privacy.
+- Hospital units are given an anonymous random number
 - Hospital Admission and Discharge dates are anonymized as random dates and time while maintaining relative time for the same patient.

 ---